Largs: Sports

+Inverclyde Sports Centre is a sports training facility in Largs which caters for both elite athletes and the local community in a range of sports and activities.
+It was officially opened in 1958 by Queen Elizabeth II and her husband Prince Philip.
+The centre became famous during the 2000’s for having trained a generation of highly successful and influential football managers such as Jose Mourinho, Fabio Capello, Andre Villas-Boas, Giovanni Trapattoni, Marcelo Lippi and Carlos Queiroz.
+The centre underwent a £12m redevelopment and opened in its current form in April 2017.

+Largs is home to two golf courses.
+Largs Golf Club was opened on the south end of the town in 1891.
+Routenburn Golf Club was opened on the north end of the town in 1914, and was designed by renowned golf architect James Braid.

+Education

+Since 2018, Largs has been served by Largs Campus, an amalgamation of Secondary, Early Years and Primary schools which includes; Largs Academy, Largs Primary, St Mary's Primary and Largs Early Years.
+Built at a cost of £52 million, the state of the art facility supports 2,120 students between ages 3-18.
+It was officially opened by First Minister of Scotland Nicola Sturgeon in June 2018.

 Places of interest

 Despite its diminished status as a holiday resort, much of Largs is still geared towards tourism.
 The Vikingar Centre at Barrfields is an interactive look into the history of Viking life; Kelburn Country Centre, Barrfields Pavilion Theatre, Largs Swimming Pool, Douglas Park and Inverclyde National Sports Training Centre are other attractions.
 Nardinis is a famous ice cream parlour, cafe and restaurant, that dominates the Esplanade and which reopened in late 2008 following clearance from Historic Scotland and major renovation works.
 St. Columba's Parish Church is situated opposite Nardinis and contains a Heritage Centre.
 The church itself was built in 1892 and is notable for its stained glass windows and Willis organ.

-There is a neolithic tomb behind Douglas Park.
+There is a Neolithic tomb behind Douglas Park.
 Known as the Haylie Chambered Tomb, it was once covered by a cairn of stones (known as Margaret's Law).
 When it was uncovered in the early twentieth century the tomb was dated to around 3000 to 2000 BC.

 Skelmorlie Aisle, adjoining the local museum, is in the care of Historic Scotland and is open during the summer.

 Kelburn Castle, situated between Largs and Fairlie, is the ancestral home of the Boyle (originally de Boyville) family, the hereditary Earls of Glasgow.
 Kelburn is believed to be the oldest castle in Scotland to have been continuously inhabited by the same family.
 The de Boyvilles who originated in Caen in Normandy came up after the Norman Conquest of England in 1066.
 The forebears of the modern day Boyles settled at Kelburn around 1140.